adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 `https://name.larksuite.com/saipan/v2/api/ticket/image?ticket_id=26678`

-Since *created ticket ids*  were viewable by the *other teammates* and they can just copy the *file url* and paste it in their *browser* and *putting in the random file id*, in link if that file existe they were able to view that file.
+Since *created ticket ids*  were viewable by the *other teammates* and they can just copy the *file url* and paste it in their *browser* and *putting in the random file id*, in link if that file exist they were able to view that file.
 Eventhough it was private and not accessible by other users.

 ---